 Skip to main content

-AI shopping assistants don’t always respond the same way to every query.
-Depending on the buyer’s intent and the platform, they shift between two distinct response modes: Carousel and Research.
-Understanding shopping modes helps you interpret your prompt-level data and know what kind of AI content is ranking your competitors.
+AI shopping results do not respond the same way to every query.
+Depending on buyer intent, they usually fall into two broad modes: Carousel and Research.
+Understanding shopping modes helps you interpret prompt-level data and understand what kind of content is helping competitors win.
 In carousel mode, the AI returns a visual grid of product cards — typically 3–6 products with names, images, prices, and a brief description.
 This is the AI equivalent of a search results page.
-When it happens: Purchase-intent queries, where the buyer is ready to buy and wants options fast.
-Example query: “best trail running shoes under $150” What a win looks like: Position matters enormously here.
-Position 1 gets the most attention.
-Being absent from a carousel prompt is a meaningful miss.
+When it happens: Purchase-intent queries where the buyer wants options fast.
+Example query: “best trail running shoes under $150” What it means for ranking: Position matters enormously here.
+Position 1 gets the most attention, and being absent is a meaningful miss.
 How to optimize: Strong product listings, structured data, accurate pricing, and review counts are the primary ranking signals in carousel responses.

 Research mode

 In research mode, the AI returns a long-form buyer guide — a detailed text response that compares options, explains trade-offs, and makes a recommendation.
-This is sometimes called “deep research” mode.
-When it happens: Comparison, feature-research, and general-research queries, where the buyer is still evaluating.
+Sometimes called “long-form” or “deep research” mode.
+When it happens: Comparison, feature-specific, and research queries where the buyer is still evaluating.
 Example query: “what should I look for in trail running shoes for technical terrain?”
-What a win looks like: Presence is more important than position here.
-Being cited in a trusted research response builds brand authority and influences buyers earlier in the funnel.
+What it means for ranking: Presence matters more than exact order.
+Being cited in a trusted research response builds authority earlier in the funnel.
 How to optimize: Authority signals matter most — third-party reviews, editorial coverage, and expert citations.
 Brands that are well-covered by authoritative sources rank well in research responses.

 ModeBuyer stagePrimary ranking signalWhat a win looks like